andrewmontes87/node-sliding-puzzle/README.md

 # node-sliding-puzzle

 A web service to solve sliding puzzle problems.
+Test.

 ## How it works